The Hull Bus Alliance is partnership between Hull City Council, Stagecoach East Midlands and East Yorkshire Buses.

 We have created an ambitious plan to improve bus services across the city after carrying out a major public consultation.

 As part of the National Bus Strategy published by the government in March 2021, all local transport authorities are required to develop a Bus Service Improvement Plan (BSIP), to be reviewed annually.

-Working closely with Stagecoach and East Yorkshire buses, the key objectives of the BSIP 2021/22, which covers the period 2022 to 2035, include -
+Working closely with Stagecoach and East Yorkshire buses, the key objectives of the BSIP 2021 to 2022, which covers the period 2022 to 2035, include -

 - a review of all key roads to ensure buses are prioritised and have free flow, improving -